Continuous Combinatorics of Abelian Group Actions: The Twelve Tiles Theorem

-With the main theorem proved in this section we will be able to answer many questions about $F(2^{\Z^2})$ concerning continuous or clopen functions or sets in $F(2^{\Z^2})$.
-In the rest of the paper we will see that many natural questions such as chromatic coloring questions, perfect matching questions, tiling problems, and questions about continuous homomorphisms into graphs can be formulated in terms of equivariant maps into subshifts of finite type or $\CL$-structures, and thus solved by an (often simple) argument about the finite graph $\gnpq$.
-In \S\ref{sec:tileapp} we will give several examples along these lines.
-In \S\ref{sec:undirected-graphs} we consider specifically the case of continuous homomorphisms into various graphs, for which the discussion is long enough to warrant a separate discussion.
-In \S\ref{sec:otherapp} we consider the computational complexity of some of these questions.
+With the main theorem proved in this chapter we will be able to answer many questions about $F(2^{\Z^2})$ concerning continuous functions on or clopen sets in $F(2^{\Z^2})$.
+In the rest of the paper we will see that many natural questions such as proper coloring questions, perfect matching questions, tiling problems, and questions about continuous graph homomorphisms can be formulated in terms of equivariant maps into subshifts of finite type or $\CL$-structures, and thus solved by an (often simple) argument about the finite graphs $\gnpq$.
+In particular, we will be able to derive $\chi_c(F(2^{\Z^2}))=4$ as a quick corollary of our main theorem, thus giving another proof of Theorem~\ref{threecoloring}.